Siouxsie and the Banshees: Superstition, The Rapture and break-up (1991–1999)

-2000s–present
+Post-disbandment (2000s–present)

 In 2002, Universal Music kicked off the band's remastered back catalogue by releasing The Best of Siouxsie and the Banshees.
 In April, Siouxsie, Severin, Budgie and Chandler reunited briefly for the Seven Year Itch tour, which spawned The Seven Year Itch live album and DVD.
 The day after their last concert in Tokyo, Japan, Siouxsie and Budgie stayed in town on their own and entered a recording studio as the Creatures.
 Their fourth and final studio album, Hái!, came out in 2003.

 On 4 March 2004, McGeoch died in his sleep after an epileptic seizure, at the age of 48.
 Siouxsie and Budgie had talked about inviting him to guest with them on stage, before hearing the news.
 In November of the same year, Downside Up, a box set that collected all of the Banshees' B-sides and The Thorn EP, was released.
 The Times wrote in its review: "here is a group that never filled B-sides with inferior, throwaway tracks.
 Rather they saw them as an outlet for some of their most radical and challenging work".

 In 2006, the band's first four records were remastered and compiled with previously unreleased bonus tracks.
 Several recordings made for the John Peel radio show from 1978 to 1986 were also compiled on the CD Voices on the Air: The Peel Sessions.
 AllMusic described the first session as "a fiery statement of intent" and qualified the other performances as "excellent".
 Eleven years after the split of the Banshees, Siouxsie released her debut solo album Mantaray in 2007.
 The second batch of the remasters, concerning the band's 1982–1986 era, was issued in April 2009.
 It included four other reissues (including A Kiss in the Dreamhouse from 1982).
 The At the BBC box set, containing a DVD with all of the band's UK live television performances and three CDs with in-concert recordings, was also released in June of the same year.